10 Facts You Probably Didn't Know About PPC

 9. Roughly half of web users can’t tell the difference between paid and organic search results

 It’s easy to fall into the trap of thinking “who even clicks on Google ads anyway?”
-Well, the numbers are in, and apparently up to half of all search engine users cannot tell the different between paid and organic search results.
+Well, the numbers are in, and apparently up to half of all search engine users cannot tell the different between paid search and organic search results.

 This means that all of those people will see the PPC ads displayed on top of organic results, and assume they’re organic search results.
 That alone is enough reason to get started with PPC.
 To those users, you’re essentially able to pay for the top “organic” position.